j3k0/cordova-plugin-purchase/api/modules/CdvPurchase.Test.md

 • `Const` **CONSUMABLE\_FAILING**: [`Product`](../classes/CdvPurchase.Product.md)

-A consumable product for which the purchase will fail
+A consumable product for which the purchase will always fail.

+id: "test-consumable-fail"
+type: ProductType.CONSUMABLE

 ___